Literature / Knowledge of Angels

-- Religion Is Right: Beneditx thinks his arguments (Aquinas' 5 Ways) prove that God exists.
+- Religion Is Right: Beneditx thinks his arguments (starting with Aquinas' 5 Ways) prove God exists.

-- Religion Is Wrong: He realizes that they don't after hearing Palinor's replies, which, to him, means that there is no evidence for a God, and so how could one exist?
+- Religion Is Wrong: He becomes convinced that they don't after hearing Palinor's replies, which, to him, means that there is no evidence for a God, and so how could one exist?

 - Static Character: Palinor is a big example of this, made more prominent by how much he changes those around him (for example, Palinor's beliefs are the same on the first and the last page, while Beneditx has had a Crisis of Faith through merely talking with him).

 - The Soulsaver: Beneditx (and Severo) try to be this for Palinor.